autopi-io/documentation/docs/hardware/accessories/doip-install.md

 ## Introduction

-This guide explains how to physically install the **AutoPi DoIP HAT** on an AutoPi TMU CM4 device.
+This guide provides step-by-step instructions for installing the **AutoPi DoIP HAT** on an AutoPi TMU CM4 device.

-The DoIP HAT enables **Diagnostics over IP (DoIP)**, allowing diagnostic and programming communication with vehicle ECUs over Ethernet instead of CAN.
+The DoIP HAT enables **Diagnostics over IP (DoIP)**, a protocol that transports diagnostic and programming communication with vehicle ECUs over Ethernet instead of CAN.
 This is commonly used for:
-- UDS diagnostics over Ethernet
+- UDS diagnostics over Ethernet.
-- ECU flashing and programming
+- ECU flashing and programming.
-- High-bandwidth diagnostic workflows
+- High-bandwidth diagnostic workflows.
-- OEM and engineering tools that require DoIP
+- OEM and engineering tools that require DoIP.

-If you are looking for instructions on **how to use DoIP after installation**, see:
+For instructions on configuring DoIP after installation, refer to:
 [Setting up DoIP on AutoPi](/developer_guides/setting-up-doip/)

 ## What is DoIP?

 DoIP (Diagnostic over Internet Protocol, ISO 13400) is an automotive diagnostic protocol that transports diagnostic messages over IP-based networks, typically Ethernet.

-Compared to CAN-based diagnostics, DoIP offers:
+DoIP provides several advantages over traditional CAN-based diagnostics:
-- Higher bandwidth
+- Higher bandwidth for faster data transfer.
-- Faster flashing and data transfer
+- Reduced flashing and programming times.
-- Direct compatibility with modern OEM diagnostic tools
+- Direct compatibility with modern OEM diagnostic tools.
-- Ethernet-based ECU access without CAN bottlenecks
+- ECU access without CAN network limitations.

 ## Prerequisites